Get ready for the #BigSwitchOn

 Will it link up with other local trusts?

 Yes.
-We’re currently working with other regional providers in development of a solution that will feed into local trusts.
-It’s important patients can move smoothly between services.
-Up until now we’ve not been able to share information between trusts because we didn’t have the right data – eLancs will enable a new integrated approach.
+We’re currently working with Lancashire and South Cumbria NHS Foundation Trust Integrated Care System and other regional providers in development of a solution that will feed into local trusts.
+It is important patients can move smoothly between services.

 What’s the timescale for roll-out?